dokedu/drive/README.md

 **Frontend**
 - i18n (translations)
 - favicon
-- context menu (make right click work for full area, not only file list coz if no files, no context menu)

 **Backend**
-- Ensure image previews are cached by providing a cache-control header in the response
 - Enforce total file size limit
   `SELECT SUM(size) FROM files WHERE organization_id = 1` must be less than 1TB